dblnz/hyperlight/docs/how-to-debug-a-hyperlight-guest.md

 # How to debug a Hyperlight guest

-Currently Hyperlight support gdb debugging of a guest running inside a Hyperlight sandbox.
+Hyperlight supports gdb debugging of a guest running inside a Hyperlight sandbox.
-When the option is enabled Hyperlight starts listening on port `8081` for a gdb connection.
+When Hyperlight is compiled with the `gdb` feature enabled, Hyperlight starts listening on port `8081` for a gdb connection.

 Note: It will only accept one connection, if the connection is closed, the debug session is also closed.